drodriguezSRL/ORBSLAM3_implementation/how_was_it_made.md

 ### Setup docker

-Here is were I deviated from Kevin Robb's implementation.
+Here is where I deviated from Kevin Robb's implementation.
 I ended up wrapping everything inside a Dockerfile.

 The following is included in the [Dockerfile](docker/Dockerfile).